LetiziaCaravella/NZQuakeParser/README.md

 from individual event web pages on [GeoNet](https://www.geonet.org.nz/earthquake/technical/{eventID}).

-After reading the `.csv` files obtained from the GeoNet Quake Search site, it filters for earthquake data only,
+After reading the `.csv` file(s) obtained from the GeoNet Quake Search site, it filters for earthquake data only,
 lists the event IDs, fetches the technical pages asynchronously, extracts key information,
 and saves the results in a catalogue `.csv` file.